ijonas/satstacker/README.md

     pip3 install -U python-dotenv requests
     cp sample.env .env

 For the next step you need Kraken API keys so that the invest.py script can place orders on your behalf.
-To key a pair of API_KEY + API SECRET [follow these instructions](https://support.kraken.com/hc/en-us/articles/360000919966-How-to-generate-an-API-key-pair-)
+To get a pair of keys [follow these instructions](https://support.kraken.com/hc/en-us/articles/360000919966-How-to-generate-an-API-key-pair-)

 Edit your .env file to add your Kraken API keys and trading pair information